 As data storage is expensive (think of servers costing money, software developers mainting the servers and the data integrity) the important things should be archived in a way that is efficient.
 I can think of *.csv-files instead of *.xlsx-files, which are much smaller AND human as well as machine readable, but surely there are other examples as well.

 So, what can we as “normal researchers” do to make sure our data and texts don’t get lost in the next 115 years?
-I think I can break it down to these points:
+I think I can break it down to these five points:

 - use open data standards